KennethTrecy/virdafils/README.md

 ```

 ## Notes
-This is a newly-created project which may have bugs.
-If you found one, please file an issue.
+If you found a bug, please file an issue.

 Current version of this package is compatible with [Laravel Framework] version 9 and above only.

 Use this package's v0.2.1 is compatible with version 8.
-However, there are may stil be bugs.
+However, there are may still be bugs.

 PRs are welcome!